CryoGrid/FreezeCurves.jl/docs/src/index.md

 Pkg.add("FreezeCurves")
 ```

-All freezing characteristic curves are implemented as "callable" structs subtyping `SFCCFunction`.
+All freezing characteristic curves are implemented as "callable" structs subtyping `SFCC`.
 Callable structs are those with corresponding method definitions that allow them to be invoked like a function.
 As an example, we can initialize the freeze curve of McKenzie et al. (2007) with default parameter settings:

 ```julia
 using FreezeCurves